pokey/dotfiles/doc/README.md

 - [fzf](fzf.md) contains info about how I use the fzf fuzzy-finder
 - [hammerspoon](hammerspoon.md) contains info about customizations that leverage hammerspoon

+See the [tutorials](tutorials.md) for some examples combining commands to do various tasks.